 The original goal of this longitudinal study, begun in 1983, was to examine the etiology of antisocial behaviors in boys, with a view to designing preventive interventions within the context of the family and the school.
 The entire fourth grade of boys and their parents from randomly selected lower-income neighborhoods in the Eugene/Springfield area were invited to participate.
-The sample consists of two cohorts, 1 year apart, who were 9-10 years of age at the start of the study and who have been assessed yearly.
-The sample size was 206 initially, and the sample size is now about 192 at age 35 years.
+The sample consisted of two cohorts, 1 year apart, who were 9-10 years of age at the start of the study and were assessed yearly.
+The sample size was 206 initially, and the sample size was about 192 at age 35 years.
 The Oregon Youth Study proved to be a goldmine of data, with the yearly assessments and comprehensive assessment design providing the opportunity for addressing a broad range of mental health and developmental questions for adolescent and early adult men.Year Project Began: 1983

 Funder: National Institute on Alcohol Abuse and Alcoholism

 Deborah Capaldi, Ph.D.

 Primary Research and Clinical Interests

 Primary research interests include: individual, social and contextual influences on the development of psychopathology and substance use from childhood through adulthood, particularly intergenerational influences on risk and substance use; life-span antisocial and associated behaviors, including early childhood risk, child and adolescent development, delinquent and criminal behavior, health-risking sexual behavior, use of alcohol and other substances, violence, depression, and fatherhood; and adjustment of couples, including interaction patterns and aggression, stress, and effects of relationship factors on health.
 Additional interests include longitudinal developmental modeling and study design, and observational assessment techniques.